AmyOlex/Chrono/README.md

 The naive bayes algorithm uses the implementation built-in to NLTK.
 It reads in the generated training data and creates a naive bayes model for evaluation.

 ##### NN:
 The neural network algorithm was written using Keras.
-It trains a "Deep Neural Network" - three hidden layers all fully connected - on the training data and stores the model.
+It trains a "Deep Neural Network" - three hidden layers all fully connected - on the training data and stores the model<sup>16</sup>.

 ##### DT:
 The decision tree algorithm was based off of a NLTK documentation.
 It reads in the generated training data and creates a binary decision tree for evaluation taking into account the weights of certain inputs.